The Books

 The manuscript is in its final pages.
 Arriving in the coming months.

-The Bridge by Satish Rao - book cover Coming Soon
+Build the Bridge by Satish Rao - book cover Coming Soon

-Short Clips — The Bridge
+Short Clips — Build the Bridge

 STOP SELLING PRODUCTS.
 START SOLVING PROBLEMS.